-Borys Szyc is a film and theatre actor, born on 4th September 1978 in Łódź.
+Film and theatre actor.
+He was born on September 4th 1978 in Łódź.

 In 2001 he graduated from the Warsaw Theatre Academy.
 The same year he made his theatrical debut as Bucefał in Bambini di Praga, a play directed by Agnieszka Glińska for Współczesny Theatre.
 This humorous yet poignant performance did justice to the complexity of Bohumil Hrabal’s prose.